mEyob/load-balancing-5G-hetnet/README.md

 ## How to run the simulator
 To run the simulator in a supercomputing environment as a batch job, use the [param_values.py](simulator/param_values.py) script to generate input parameters and the [./automated-runs.py](simulator/automated-runs.py) script to run the simulator.
+Simulation results are printed as comma separated values to standard output or to file.

 On the other hand, to run the simulator for a single set of parameters in interactive mode, run [./single-runs.py](simulator/single-run.py) or see the available options by running *./single-run.py -h* in the command line.